 GRP / GRE / FRP / HDPE piping modeling in START-PROF is as easy as for steel piping.
 Your job is only to select the appropriate code and choose the material.
 That’s all!

 Difference between GRE/GRP/FRP and Steel

-The main differences of GRP / GRE / FRP piping to steel piping is:
+The main differences between GRP / GRE / FRP piping to steel piping are:

-Long-term failure envelope is used instead of single allowable stress.
+A long-term failure envelope is used instead of single allowable stress.
 See the material database for more details.
-Allowable stresses depend on load type factor f2, temperature factor A1, chemical resistance factor A2, fatigue factor A3.
+Allowable stresses depend on load type factor f2, temperature factor A1, chemical resistance factor A2, and fatigue factor A3.
 A different envelope is used for pipes and fittings.